-The Asia and Pacific region is home to some 4.4 billion inhabitants, more than half of the world’s population.
+The Asia and Pacific region is home to more than half of the world’s population.
 Its vast and diverse landmass allows for varied and extreme weather patterns as well as a high level of ethnic and cultural diversity, making it particularly prone to both natural hazards and conflicts.

-Home to a wide range of ethnic groups, cultures, religions, and languages, many countries in Asia and the Pacific have also often witnessed outbursts of communal violence and armed conflicts, leaving millions of people in need of humanitarian assistance.
+Home to a wide range of ethnic groups, cultures, religions, and languages, many countries in Asia and the Pacific have also often witnessed armed conflicts and outbursts of communal violence, leaving millions of people in need of humanitarian assistance.

 After 4 decades of conflict, Afghanistan is at a turning point in its history and half of its population is in need of humanitarian aid.

 The situation in Myanmar continues being of serious concern.
 Following several waves on internal repression, many stateless Rohingya fled Myanmar and found refuge in Bangladesh and other Southeast Asian countries.
 Bangladesh alone is presently hosting almost a million of Rohingya refugee entirely reliant on humanitarian assistance.

 The European Commission’s Civil Protection and Humanitarian Aid Operations department has been present in Asia and the Pacific since 1994, addressing urgent needs of the most vulnerable populations affected by both natural hazards and human-made disasters.

 In addition, the Commission has funded a number of disaster preparedness programmes in the region since 1996.
 The aim is to reduce hazard risks and build resilience amongst vulnerable groups in areas that are highly exposed to natural hazards.